Cocahuana/Cocahuana/README.md

 ### Good morning starshine, Ezequiel says hello 👋

-First things first, welcome to my Github profile, a place where you will find the projects I've been working on...
+First things first, welcome to my Github profile 😄, a place where you will find the projects I've been working on...

 # About ME

 Since I was little I was surrounded by technology.
-The first time when I learned how to use a computer was close to my 3 years old, an activity that influenced my passion for the Tech industry.
+The first time when I learned how to use a computer was close to my 3 years old 🌱, an activity that influenced my passion for the Tech industry.

 Electronics caught my attention when I was 13 years old, so I started an Electronics Technician throughout high school where I developed a sense of dedication and responsibility at a very young age.

 Without having graduated yet, a company required my services as a Technician, a job where I discovered my passion for programming, so I resigned and started studying at the university.

-After a year I took the challenge to Join Henry and dedicate myself 100% to web development once and for all, place where I met very passionate and dedicated people.
+After a year I took the challenge to Join Henry and dedicate myself 100% to web development once and for all, place where I met very passionate and dedicated people 👯.
 People from whom I could learn much more than I could on my own, which is why I discovered that teamwork and constant communication are one of the best characteristics that the Tech industry has.

 Hard / Tech skills
 JavaScript | ReactJs | Node.js | Redux | PostgreSQL | Express | HTML | CSS | jQuery | MySQL | SCRUM | Git/GitHub | Responsive Design | Chakra UI | web pack | vite

 Soft Skills
 Active listening, results orientation, customer orientation, emotional intelligence, crisis management, planning and organization, agile methodologies, teamwork.

-If you would like to know more about me, please feel free to get in touch with me by my email:
-Email: ezequieldominguez11@gmail.com

 # Projects